engineyard/ey-docs/pages/deployment_faq.md

 view the deploy log two ways:

   * ### On your dashboard
-    Your dashboard will have a **View Log** hyperlink next to the deployment status message that will allow you to view your log file on the web.
+    Your dashboard will display a **View Log** hyperlink next to the deployment status message.
+    Clicking on this link will open the log file in a separate browser window for viewing.

   * ### On your instances
-    You can view your log file by connecting to your instances via SSH.
+    View your log file by connecting to your instances via SSH.
     Once you are connected to your instance, you can locate the log file in your home directory with a filename like the following: `yourapp-deploy.log`, where 'yourapp' is the name of your application deployed on this instance.